 I know we are getting a superb product that will last a very long time.
 Why would I not be patient?
 Why would I not let this master finish-carpenter build something he will be proud to show others?

 We have craftsmen throughout our companies.
-They may not be providing work product that is as visible as our new porch, but they are nonetheless craftsmen in their own rights.
+They may not be providing work product that is as visible as our new porch, but they are craftsmen in their own rights.
 Perhaps she or he is a billing clerk or a shipping clerk or a machinist.
 Maybe you have a craftsman on your leadership team who patiently develops other leaders in her department.
 Real Craftsmen take pride in what they do.
-They will soon disengage if they are forced to produce what they know to be inferior work product.
+They will soon disengage if we force them to produce what they know to be inferior work product.

 The question is, are you shaping a culture allowing autonomy and mastery?
 Are you providing a vision that inspires the craftsmen in your organization?
-Is the balance between timely delivery and quality of products correct or are you rushing things through?
-In short, have you crafted an environment that allows Craftsmen to flourish or is your environment or one that inappropriately demands unthinking adherence to procedures?
+Is the balance between timely delivery and quality of products correct, or are you rushing things?
+In short, have you crafted an environment that allows Craftsmen to flourish, or is your environment or one that inappropriately demands unthinking adherence to procedures?

 All of this reminds me of a story related to me a very long time ago.
 It speaks to the power of vision, autonomy, and mastery.
 Here’s my version.